albemala/emoji-picker/README.md

 <img src="app-store-assets/screenshots/1.0/screenshot-03.png" alt="Ejimo screenshot 3" width="540"/>
 <img src="app-store-assets/screenshots/1.0/screenshot-04.png" alt="Ejimo screenshot 4" width="540"/>

-Ejimo is a comprehensive emoji and symbol piker that puts every character you need at your fingertips.
+Ejimo is a comprehensive emoji and symbol picker that puts every character you need at your fingertips.
 Whether you're a designer, developer or writer, Ejimo makes it easy to find the missing character you need.
 With over 3000 emojis and symbols available, Ejimo is the perfect tool for any project, social media strategy, article and presentation.